Back to Minimaverse

 How Tx-PoW Works

 Each transaction in Minima performs a small amount of Proof of Work (~10 seconds average work per device).
 When a Tx-PoW value meets the network difficulty threshold (~1 block every 50 seconds), that transaction also mines a block.
-Blocks store only transaction hashes (~10 KB per block), keeping the chain lightweight.
+Blocks store only transaction hashes (~10 KB per block), reducing on-chain storage requirements.

 Security Through Collaboration

 Minima nodes collaborate rather than compete.
 The total network security equals the sum of all individual Tx-PoW contributions.
-More transactions = more secure network.
-This cooperative approach significantly reduces energy consumption compared to competitive mining systems.
+Increased Tx-PoW participation contributes to aggregate network security.
+This cooperative approach reduces competitive mining overhead associated with proof-of-work race conditions.

 Source: Tx-PoW Documentation